Hammad214508/Restaurant-And-Food-Recommender/README.md

-# Web application for contactless food ordering in restaurants with smart suggestions
+# Web application for restauarant and food recommendation